teakettles/Lookgud/README.md

 - Copy the APK file
-  - On the computer open the File Explorer tool (like Windows Explorer on Windows and Finder on Mac), locate the phone and copy the APK file to the phone's memory (Locate app-release.apk in the USB drive).
+  - On the computer open the File Explorer tool (like Windows Explorer on Windows and Finder on Mac), locate the phone and copy the APK file to the phone's memory (Locate app-release.apk in tyour Downloads folder).
 - Use a File Manager app to open the APK file
   - If you don't have one, install the Asus File Manager or one of your choosing:
       (https://play.google.com/store/apps/details?id=com.asus.filemanager&hl=en)